 #11.
 Don’t Expect A Camera To Come With A Memory Card

 SUMMARY: Buying a digital camera?
 Be prepared to buy some memory cards.

 When you purchase a digital camera - unless it happens to be a package deal - don’t expect the camera to come with enough memory storage to handle your photography needs.
 Nowadays, most digital cameras, if they come with any memory card at all, will only be packaged with a 16 or 32 memory card.
 It used to be enough for a couple dozen pictures, but if you are taking a high-quality pictures in RAW format, they may take up your memory space pretty quickly as they tend to be large files.
 Prepare to spend money on at least one extra memory card.

-#11.
-What to Look for to Do Night Photography
+#12.
+What To Look For To Do Night Photography

 SUMMARY: Helpful features some digital cameras provide to take better night photos.

 Are you planning on buying a digital camera for night photography, perhaps cityscapes or fireworks displays?
 If so, here are a few things to look for.
 Note that only the high-end cameras will have some of these features, so balance your desires with your budget: